Chapter 2 : Chapter II: Counseling and a Stray Curse

 Renee grabbed her other arm and, pivoting on her heel, apparated them both to St. Mungo’s.
 As the numbness and swelling spread up her neck to her face, Renee explained what had happened to the receptionist, who called for a Healer and conjured a stretcher just in time.
 Hermione fell backwards onto the stretcher and blacked out.

 Author’s Note: Thanks for reading!
 Also thanks to Sarah for my first review.
-Just a heads up, the first reader’s choice will be in the Author’s Note of one of the next upcoming chapters.

 Previous Chapter Next Chapter